seanpar203/event-bus/README.md

 A way to trigger multiple subsequent functions.

+# Design choices
+In a lot of methods I require passing in a string for the `func_name` parameter.
+I decided to this to *not* require users to import the subscribed events into the file.

 # Usage
 The EventBus is meant to be a singleton used throughout an application.